 On most of our hunts, you are not collecting objects, but searching for answers to tricky and humorous questions about the places you visit and sights you discover.
 No previous knowledge of a hunt location is necessary, but you will discover a lot of cool places and fascinating facts along the way, thanks to our crack team of writers and researchers.
-On a few hunts, you might also be taking team photos or buying food to nosh on or solving a murder mystery.
+On a few hunts, you might also be challenged to take team photos (see examples on our blog), or buy food to nosh on, or solve a murder mystery.

 Most of the questions don’t work out of context: They’re designed so that you can answer them only when you are standing in the correct spot.
 And they aren’t Google-able: We don’t want you sitting on a bench with your smartphone.
 But here’s a simple example: At the Metropolitan Museum of Art, clues will guide you to a medieval gallery where you’ll be asked: In here, which stained glass saint looks like he can’t get no satisfaction?
 Sure enough, there’s a saint who looks just like Mick Jagger—St. Roch, to be exact.

 Is this a race?
 Will the people who live at the gym outrun me?

 The hunts are not races, and we do not encourage people to run.
 The hunts are a test of your wits and your teamwork, not a test of physical fitness.
 We don’t want colleagues to feel embarrassed or excluded—and we don’t want to distress your lawyers with liability concerns.

 At the start of the hunt, the Watson Adventures host and assistants will pass out clue sheets and team answer sheets, and possibly maps.
 We also provide pens and pencils.
 At the end of the hunt, you will turn in those materials and receive the answers.
 Scavenger hunts via smartphones are also available.